Phase Two expands upon Phase One allowances and permits alcohol establishments to begin offering limited indoor dining.

 - Indoor dining occupancy must be limited to 50 percent of the lowest occupancy load or seating capacity on the certificate of occupancy.
 Staff and outdoor seating excluded.
 There is no percentage maximum for outdoor dining.

-- The selling and onsite consumption of alcohol and operating hours are limited to 8:00 a.m. to midnight, daily.
+- The selling and on-premises consumption of alcohol and operating hours are limited to 6:00 a.m. to midnight, daily.

 - Extended holiday hours do not apply during Phase Two.